Helen Hess, Clinical Hypnotherapist, Certified Instructor

 This goal led me to accumulate a toolbox full of unique tools.
 My work then migrated to finding the right tool for individuals in specific situations.
 I have found that the answer is within.
 I have many tools with which I have become proficient to access the subconscious mind.
 While I use traditional forms of hypnosis, I have realized that there is more than one way to get there.
 So..., sometimes I use other modalities with the hypnosis, such as Bach Flowers, the Mind Mirror Brainwave Biofeedback, Kundalini Yoga. or any other mind body technique that I believe will enhance one's healing.

 I am also a teacher.
 The ultimate goal is to teach one the skills to help themselves. the skills for them to find their answers.
 My teaching experience began in elementary school as a tutor.
 Later, as a nurse, I taught person specific self-care at the bedside and childbirth education classes to expecting parents.
 For several years through the Sunnyside Foundation I taught Spectra Dynamics, Joy, and developed classes using this understanding of the mind.
 Since my training in hypnosis, Bach Flowers, and Kundalini Yoga I have taught classes specific to each of these topics.
 In the class, Dynamic Mastery, I have integrated mind-emotions-body-spirit into a unique model of the mind.
-This class is dedicated to teaching the student self-mastery at all levels.
+Dynamic Mastery is dedicated to teaching the student self-mastery at all levels - Physical, Mental, Emotional, and Spiritual.

 - Consulting Hypnotist (CH) through the National Guild of Hypnotists